wdmiz/fw-abd/README.md

-Abandonen project of simple tool for navigating filesystem
+Abandoned project of simple tool for navigating filesystem

 Does not work